rcifw/rcifw.github.io/docs/getting-started/connect-to-login-nodes.md

 ### Entering my password to login every time is so annoying ...
 How can I connect to the cluster without entering the password?

-Luckily, a more secure and convenient way to log into the cluster is using a SSH key-pair!
+Luckily, a more secure _and_ convenient way to log into the cluster is using a SSH key-pair!
 SSH key-pairs can be more secure, as they are less vulnerable to common brute-force password attacks ... and more convenient.
-So yes, you can have your access cake and eat it too ... almost: If the user’s workstation were compromised, the malicious user could then connect to the CHPC without needing a password.
-All things considered, it is much more difficult to access a physical machine than sitting somewhere else picking away at passwords, so we suggest this method.

 An SSH key-pair consist of a public key and a private key.
 You can place the public key on any server, and then connect to the server using an SSH client with access to the private key.
 When the public and private keys match up, the SSH server grants access without the need for a password.

+So yes, you can have your access cake and eat it too ...

+**Step 1: Create the key pair**

-But enough explanation, let's get to making one of these and getting you connected.
-You can follow [these instructions from our friends at Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate your key and add it to your ssh-agent.
+You can follow [these instructions from our friends at Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate your key and add it to your `ssh-agent`.
 Basically:
 * For Linux OS or MacOS, you simply need to run “ssh-keygen” command in a terminal window.
 You can just hit enter to accept all of the defaults.
 * For Windows OS, you can run the command in mobaxterm.
 An example of generating a rsa-type key pair in mobaxterm is shown as below: